SpikeElliot/SpikeElliot/README.md

 ### Features and Implementation

-A practical and minimalist GUI with CSS styling was built in PyQt5.
+A practical and minimalist GUI with aesthetic CSS styling was built using PyQt5.

-Guitar separation of a song is done through use of the HT Demucs 6S model, while Spotify's Basic Pitch library is implemented to predict note events in both the user's guitar input and the song's guitar track.
+Guitar separation of a song is done through use of the 6-stem HT Demucs MSS model, while Spotify's Basic Pitch library is implemented to predict note events in both the user's guitar input and the song's guitar track.

 A scoring algorithm compares predicted pitch information between the user and song's guitar to determine a performance score and note accuracy rate that is displayed in real-time.